-Our clean water challenge is about seeing and doing ordinary things in new ways.
-At home it starts with seeing where the water goes, then doing simple things to use it, keep it uncontaminated, and soak it into the ground on our own property.
+Our clean water challenge is seeing and doing ordinary things in new ways.
+At home, it starts with watching where water goes, then doing simple things to use it or soak it up on our own property.

 Go to a car wash.
-When you clean a car in the driveway or street sand, salt, emissions and detergent flow with the washwater into the street drain and to the river, untreated.
-At a car wash water drains to the wastewater treatment plant where oil, grease, detergent, sand and grime are removed.
-If you must wash your car at home wash it on your lawn, use biodegradable soap and dispose of leftover water in toilet or sink.
+When you clean a car in the driveway or street, sand, salt, emissions and detergent flow with the water into the street drain and then to the river, untreated.
+At a car wash, water goes to the wastewater treatment plant where oil, grease, detergent, sand and grime are removed.
+If you must wash your car at home wash it on your lawn, use biodegradable soap, and dispose of leftover water in toilet or sink.

 Maintain your vehicle.
 We’ve all seen an oily sheen on water in streets and parking lots.
 It comes from small leaks, accumulated residue and fuel overfills from our cars.
 When a vehicle is maintained, fewer leaks spill onto streets and highways and fewer contaminants enter streams.
 So when you’re tempted to put off repairs or the six-month maintenance check, think again.

 Walk, ride your bike or take the bus.
 We all know air quality is affected by vehicle emissions.
 But did you know emissions also affect water quality?
 Tiny particles emitted from tail pipes settle on roadways, wash into storm sewer systems, then flow into rivers and streams.

 Use grass clippings and leaves.
 Learn how to compost.
 Turn clippings into rich organic matter that makes everything in your yard grow better.
 If you don’t have a bagger, mow often and let short cuttings fall to keep moisture in the soil and put nutrients back in the soil for lush growth.